The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Convergence of the fixed points

 As a consequence, the corresponding probability measures

 converge weakly to a transport plan $\gamma$ between $\mu$ and $\nu,$ which is optimal wrt the cost function $c.$ \end{thm}

 \begin{proof} \emph{Step 1: Convergence of a subsequence of $u^{(k)}$ }

 In the following all functions will be normalized by demanding that the values vanish at a given point.
-By Lemma \ref{lem:compactness of function with k} we may assume that $u^{(k)}\rightarrow u^{(\infty)}$ uniformly on $X,$ for some element $u^{(\infty)}$ in $C(X).$ Now, by the previous lemma, for any given $u\in C(X)$ we have, with $J(u)$ defined by formula \ref{eq:Kant functional},
+By Lemma \ref{lem:compactness of function with k} we may, after perhaps passing to a subsequence, assume that $u^{(k)}\rightarrow u^{(\infty)}$ uniformly on $X,$ for some element $u^{(\infty)}$ in $C(X).$ By the previous lemma, for any given $u\in C(X)$ we have